pkopriv2/services-catalog/README.md

 * Multiple services with same name allowed
 * Services may have [0,n] versions
 * No constraints on versions types (e.g. semver)
+* Versions are immutable
+* Services are mutable

 ## Dependencies